Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Limited corporate ESG reporting capabilities

-With a phased approach, companies can centralize documentation traceability, reduce sanction risk, and gain corporate visibility without disrupting store operations.
+With a phased approach, companies can centralise documentary traceability, reduce sanction risk and gain corporate visibility without creating friction at the points of sale.

-1. Define the corporate objective: determine whether the priority is compliance with Law 7/2022, reducing collection costs, preparing for ESG audits, or gaining multi-site control.
+• Define the corporate objective: determine whether the priority is compliance with Law 7/2022, reducing collection costs, preparing for ESG audits or gaining multi-site control.
 In retail, the software must address both legal and operational needs.

-2. Select a pilot group of stores: choosing representative locations (by volume, geography, or store type) allows you to validate coordination with local operators and test document integration without impacting the entire network.
+• Select a pilot group of stores: choosing several representative locations (by volume, geography or store type) allows you to validate coordination with local operators and test document integration without affecting the entire network.

-3. Map operators and contracts by store: identify which authorized operator serves each location, what types of waste are collected, and what documentation is provided.
-In retail, this mapping process often reveals significant territorial fragmentation.
+• Map operators and contracts by store: identify which authorised operator serves each location, what types of waste are collected and what documentation is provided.
+In retail, this mapping often reveals significant territorial fragmentation.

-4. Standardize documentary criteria: unify how identification documents (IDs), contracts, and certificates are recorded so that all stores operate under the same standard, regardless of region.
+• Standardise documentary criteria: unify how ID forms, contracts and certificates are recorded so that all stores operate under the same standard, regardless of region.

-5. Automate document integration: implement the system so that documents sent by operators are automatically centralized, preventing each store from having to upload files manually.
+• Automate document integration: implement the system so that documents sent by operators are automatically centralised, preventing each store from having to upload files manually.

-6. Generate an initial consolidated view: obtain a corporate dashboard that allows comparison between stores, detection of deviations, and visualization of volumes and costs by waste type.
+• Generate an initial consolidated view: obtain a corporate dashboard that allows you to compare stores, detect deviations and visualise volumes and costs by waste type.

-7. Scale progressively across the network: once the pilot model is validated, extend implementation while maintaining structured, audit-ready data standards across all locations.
+• Scale progressively across the network: once the pilot model is validated, extend the implementation while maintaining structured, audit-ready data standards across all locations.

-In retail, success is not just about digitization — it is about ensuring that every store remains compliant without increasing administrative burden, while corporate teams gain full control and traceability in the event of inspections.
+In retail, success is not just about digitisation, but about ensuring that every store stays compliant without increasing its administrative burden, while corporate teams gain full control and traceability in the event of inspections.
+You can explore this approach further in our article on how digitalising waste management optimises costs and ensures compliance.

-For years, waste management in retail was viewed as an administrative obligation: comply with regulations and retain documentation to avoid penalties.
+For years, waste management in retail was understood as an administrative obligation: comply with regulations and retain documentation to avoid penalties.
+Today, however, the context demands much more.

-Law 7/2022 and increasing ESG requirements have turned traceability into a strategic asset.
-Companies need structured, comparable, auditable data to support decisions and withstand inspections.
+Law 7/2022 and growing ESG requirements have turned traceability into a strategic element, also reinforcing the waste hierarchy and extended producer responsibility.
+Companies no longer just need to manage waste, but to have structured, comparable and auditable data that supports decisions and responds robustly to inspections.

-When management is digital and data is audit-ready, the approach becomes proactive.
-Retail gains cost visibility, detects inefficiencies between stores, and transforms compliance into competitive advantage.
+When management is digitalised and the data is audit-ready, the approach stops being reactive.
+Retail gains visibility over costs, detects inefficiencies between stores and turns compliance into a competitive advantage.

-In a context of growing regulatory and reputational pressure, waste management is no longer just a legal obligation — it is a lever for operational efficiency and strategic positioning.
+In an environment of growing regulatory and reputational pressure, waste management is no longer just a legal obligation: it is a lever for efficiency and strategic positioning.

 Is your retail company managing its waste properly?

-Don’t let regulatory and operational complexity slow down your sustainability strategy.
-At Manglai, we help retail companies digitalize and automate their environmental management, centralizing data, traceability, and compliance in a single platform.
+Don't let regulatory and operational complexity slow down your sustainability strategy.
+At Manglai, we help retail companies digitalise and automate their waste management, centralising data, traceability and compliance in a single platform.

-Not explicitly, but regulations require documentary traceability and record retention.
-In multi-site environments, digitalization is the only efficient solution.
+Not explicitly, but the regulations require documentary traceability and record retention.
+In practice, digitalisation is the only efficient way to comply in multi-site environments.

-Proper management, traceability, documentation, and adherence to waste hierarchy and circular economy principles.
+It requires proper management, traceability and documentation of waste, as well as adherence to the waste hierarchy and circular economy principles.

 Can software connect waste with ESG strategy?